dougeby/IntuneDocs/intune/device-lost-mode.md

 [!INCLUDE[azure_portal](./includes/azure_portal.md)]

 The **Lost mode** device action helps you enable lost mode on lost or stolen iOS devices.
-This mode lets you enter a message and a phone number that displays on the lock screen of the device.
+This mode lets you enter a message and a phone number that appears on the lock screen of the device.
 To use lost mode, the device must be a corporate-owned iOS device that is in supervised mode.

 ## Supported platforms